CROWN HEIGHTS YOUTH COLLECTIVE

 BROOKLYN VISIONARIES is a collaborative photographic and storytelling documentary project exploring the impact of local residents as harbingers of change.

-It’s been a wonderful framing devise to make my personal artistic obsessions accessible to so many people.
+It’s been a wonderful framing device to make my personal artistic obsessions accessible to so many people.
 I’d feel so proud if the fact that your average urban American teenager, has a tattoo and a pierced tongue is my fault.

 What we created was a counter culture that forces the political system and other entities to reinterpret the way they talk about community development and people of color.